TPRPT/VR_Lab/Project description.md

 ### Static objects
 [Which objects appear in your scene and do not move?]
-- Roads and Surrounding Landscapes
+- Surrounding Landscapes: traffic lights, signboards, houses, trees, etc.

 ### Dynamic objects
 [Which objects appear in your scene that can be moved or interacted with?]